Page loading ... Please wait.

 Printer Friendly Page

-To make our lives easier instead of making our own pumpkin puree we can buy canned pure pumpkin.
+To make our lives easier instead of making our own pumpkin puree we can buy canned pure pumpkin which I think is every bit as good as homemade.
 Just make sure you do not buy the pumpkin which already has the spices added to it.
 However, if you want to make your own puree start by using the smaller pumpkin varieties like Sugar Pie, Baby Bear or Cheese Pumpkin (approximately 5-7 lbs., 2 1/2 - 3 1/2 kg.).
 Then first cut the pumpkin in half lengthwise, remove all the seeds and stringy fibers, and then place cut-side down on a greased baking sheet.
-Bake at 350 degrees F (177 degrees C) for approximately 45 minutes to 1 1/4 hours (depending on size) or until easily pierced with a knife.
+Bake at 350 degrees F (180 degrees C) for approximately 45 - 90 minutes (depending on size) or until easily pierced with a knife.
 Scoop out the pulp and puree in a food processor until smooth.
-You do need to extract all the liquid, so strain the pumpkin through a cheesecloth lined strainer and then cool the puree before using
+You do need to extract all the liquid, so strain the pumpkin through a cheesecloth lined strainer and then cool the puree before using.

-Pumpkin Roll: Preheat oven to 375 degrees F (190 degrees C) and place oven rack in the center of the oven.
-Butter, or spray with a non-stick vegetable spray, a 15 inch (38 cm) x 10 inch (25 cm) baking pan, line it with parchment paper, and then butter and flour the parchment paper (or spray with Baker's Joy).
+Pumpkin Roll: Preheat your oven to 375 degrees F (190 degrees C).
+Butter, or spray with a non-stick vegetable spray, a 15 x 10 inch (38 x 25 cm) baking pan.
+Line the pan with parchment paper, and then butter and flour the parchment paper (or spray with non stick spray that also contains flour).

-Place the eggs along with the sugar in your electric mixer, fitted with the paddle attachment (can also use a hand mixer).
-Beat on high speed for five minutes, or until thick, pale yellow, and fluffy.
+Place the eggs, sugar, and vanilla extract in the bowl of your electric mixer, fitted with the paddle attachment (can also use a hand mixer).
+Beat on high speed until thick, pale yellow, and fluffy.
+(This will take between 5-10 minutes.)
 (When you slowly raise the beaters the batter will fall back into the bowl in slow ribbons.)
-Beat in the vanilla extract and pumpkin puree.
-Gently fold in the sifted flour mixture.
-Pour the batter into the prepared pan, evenly spreading the cake batter with an offset spatula or knife.
+Beat in the pumpkin puree.
+Gently fold in the flour mixture.
+Pour the batter into the prepared pan, evenly spreading the cake batter with an offset spatula or the back of a spoon.

 Bake for about 13 - 15 minutes or until a toothpick inserted in the center comes out clean and the cake, when lightly pressed, springs back.

-Immediately upon removing the cake from the oven invert the pumpkin roll onto a clean dish towel that has been sprinkled with confectioners' sugar.
-Carefully remove the parchment paper, sprinkle lightly with confectioners (powdered or icing) sugar, and roll up the pumpkin roll, with the towel, while it is still hot and pliable.
+Immediately upon removing the cake from the oven invert the pumpkin roll onto a clean dish towel that has been dusted with powdered sugar.
+Carefully peel off the parchment paper, sprinkle the cake with powdered sugar, and roll up the pumpkin roll, with the towel, while it is still hot and pliable.
 Place on a wire rack to cool.

 Filling: Beat the cream cheese, butter, and vanilla extract until light and fluffy.
 Add the sugar and beat until smooth.
-Then fold in the butter brickle or nuts.
+Then fold in the chopped nuts.

 To Assemble: Unroll the pumpkin roll, spread with the filling, and reroll.
 Transfer to your serving platter.
 Cover, and chill in the refrigerator for a few hours or overnight.
 (You can serve this cake immediately but chilling it for a few hours, or even overnight, sets the filling and makes it easier to slice.)
 Just before serving, dust with confectioners (powdered or icing) sugar.